-Internships Work is a programme funded by the Department for Education, which will double the current supported internship provision in England by enabling 4500 young adults, aged 16-24 with additional needs, to benefit from a supported internship per year by 2025.
-It is designed to support more young people with additional needs to have greater choice and control over their future, opening opportunities that prepare them for adult life and independent living.
+Internships Work is a programme funded by the Department for Education, which began in September 2022 and has doubled the number of supported internship places in England by enabling over 4500 young adults, aged 16-24 with additional needs, to benefit from a supported internship.
+The programme is designed to support more young people with additional needs to have greater choice and control over their future, opening up opportunities that prepare them for adult life and independent living.